-Effect Determination - No effect.
+Effects Determination - No effect.
 There is currently no wolverine population in the State of Colorado.

-Gunnison milkvetch (Astragalus anisus) and Rollins bladderpod (Physaria rollinsii)
+Gunnison milkvetch (Astragalus anisus)

-There would be minimal impact from grazing in Sapinero Mesa and Goose Creek Allotments from Alternatives A, B, C and D on Gunnison milkvetch and Rollins bladderpod, as these two plants are generally avoided by livestock.
-Indirect effects of sheep grazing on the two plants would be from introduction of cheatgrass into the habitat that could cause plant competition for nutrients and water and result in subsequent loss of plants.
-Under Alternative E, there would be no potential for direct or indirect effects to Gunnison milkvetch and Rollins bladderpod by domestic sheep grazing, as no grazing would occur on these allotments.
-Effect Determination - Domestic sheep grazing under Alternatives A, B, C and D will have No Effect on Gunnison milkvetch and Rollins bladderpod.
+There would be minimal impact from grazing in Sapinero Mesa and Goose Creek Allotments from Alternatives A, B, C and D on Gunnison milkvetch, as this plant is generally avoided by livestock.
+Indirect effects of sheep grazing on Gunnison milkvetch would be from introduction of cheatgrass into the habitat that could cause plant competition for nutrients and water and result in subsequent loss of plants.
+Under Alternative E, there would be no potential for direct or indirect effects to Gunnison milkvetch by domestic sheep grazing, as no grazing would occur on these allotments.

+Effect Determination - Domestic sheep grazing under Alternatives A, B, C and D will have No Effect on Gunnison milkvetch.